Saturday, September 29, 2012

 Today we drove to the visitor's center for Monument Valley Navajo Tribal Park.
 The center had a small museum and large gift shop.
 We then started out on the 17 mile loop road through the park.
 At the first turnout we turned around.
 The road was rutted dirt with a lot of bumps and dust.
 The speed limit was 15 mph but we were only able to go 5 mph.
 Because we had other places to visit we continued on to our next destination, Goosenecks State Park.
 The pictures do not do it justice.
 The San Juan river flows in loops at this point and has carved three Gooseneck shaped land masses.
 It was really quite a sight.

 We continued to a dirt road and another 17 mile dirt/gravel road through Valley of the Gods.
 The road condition was much better.
 We saw some interesting rock formations along the way.
-This is Lady in a Bathtub.

 We thought this looked like a train engine.